start-runner/istanbul/readme.md

 import reporter from 'start-pretty-reporter';
 import files from 'start-files';
 import clean from 'start-clean';
-import * as coverage from 'start-coverage';
+import * as istanbul from 'start-istanbul';
 import mocha from 'start-mocha';

 export function coverage() {